scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

     map<int32, Segments> segments = 1;
 }

-service SegmentRegistrationService {
+// This API is only exposed by core ASes and only on the SCION dataplane. service SegmentRegistrationService {
     // SegmentsRegistration registers segments at the remote. rpc SegmentsRegistration(SegmentsRegistrationRequest) returns (